Skip to Content

 Attachment Theory Overview

-Attachment theory, a psychological framework first introduced by British psychiatrist John Bowlby in the late 1950s, emphasizes the importance of emotional bonds between individuals, particularly attachment to adults.
+Attachment theory, a psychological framework first introduced by British psychiatrist John Bowlby in the late 1950s and expanded later by psychologist Mary Ainsworth, emphasizes the importance of emotional bonds between individuals, particularly attachment to adults.

-Quality of the early bonds and experiences between a child and their primary caregiver plays a critical role in their emotional, social, and cognitive development.
+Quality of the attachment bonding experiences between a child and their primary caregiver is critical in their emotional, social, and cognitive development.

-Secure attachment experiences foster a sense of trust and stability while having insecure attachment style experiences can lead to emotional, behavioral, and relationship difficulties.
+Secure attachment experiences foster a sense of trust and stability, while insecure childhood experiences can lead to emotional, behavioral, and relationship difficulties.

 The adult caregiver, usually, but not always, the mother, serves as a secure base from which the child can explore their environment and develop a sense of identity.